wrillrysata/movietrailer/README.md

-FRESH TOMATOES MOVIE TRAILER is an Udacity Fullstack Nanodegree Project.
+FRESH TOMATOES MOVIE TRAILER is a Udacity Fullstack Nanodegree Project.
 The idea is to be able to view trailers of selected movies on site.
 It was built with Python, HTML, CSS and JQUERY.